 Buffalo Chicken Burgers with Spicy Blue Cheese Celery Slaw

 - Melt the butter in a medium skillet over medium heat.
-Add the onion and cook until softened, but not brown, about 5 to 7 minutes.
-Add the garlic and cook 1 minute more, stirring constantly.
+Add the onion and cook until softened, but not brown, about 5 minutes.
+Add the garlic and cook 30 seconds more, stirring constantly.
 Cool slightly.

 - Add the onion/garlic mixture (with the butter that’s in the pan), ground chicken, hot sauce, salt, and black pepper to a large bowl.
 Combine the mixture with your hands being careful not to over-mix, and divide it into 4 portions.
 Shape each into a ball and flatten into a patty.